hackdaworld/cashreg/README.md

 ### Printers

-Using a webbrowser, you can use printers known by your printing subsystem and print a receipt as you would print any other document or website from the internet.
+Using a web browser, you can use printers known by your printing subsystem and print a receipt as you would print any other document or website from the internet.

 On mobile devices, *CashReg* can print receipts directly using Epson POS thermal printers.
 Please contact me or wait for updated documentation.